-Dr. Elizabeth A. Taylor joins STHM on a tenure-track appointment within the Department of Sport and Recreation Management, upon the completion of her doctoral studies at the University of Tennessee.
+Dr. Taylor joined STHM as an Assistant Professor in the Sport and Recreation Management Department in 2017, upon the completion of her doctoral studies at the University of Tennessee.

-Taylor earned her PhD in Kinesiology and Sport Studies at the University of Tennessee, where she also attained a Master of Science degree in Statistics and a graduate certificates in Women’s Studies and College Teaching.
-She received a Master’s of Kinesiology and Health with an emphasis in Sport Psychology from Miami University, and a Bachelor of Science in Business Administration from the University of Wisconsin-Stevens Point, where she played volleyball and ran track.
+Taylor earned her PhD in Kinesiology and Sport Studies with a concentration in Sport Management at the University of Tennessee, where she also attained a Master of Science degree in Statistics and a graduate certificates in Women’s Studies and College Teaching.
+She received a Master’s of Kinesiology and Health with an emphasis in Sport Psychology from Miami University where she also served as an Assistant Volleyball Coach, and a Bachelor of Science in Business Administration from the University of Wisconsin-Stevens Point, where she played volleyball and ran track.